Berkeley Buddhist Priory Newsletter

 Charity is one of the four wisdoms and demonstrates the Bodhisattva’s aspiration.
 Deep appreciation and gratitude is

 offered to all those who contribute their spiritual practice, money, time, energy, and various gifts to the Priory.
 The generosity of the entire Priory Sangha is what makes it possible for the Priory to exist and for the Dharma to be freely offered to whomever is interested.

 Providing monks with food is the traditional offering given when coming to a Buddhist temple, and we appreciate all the generous food offerings we have been given, which provide most of the food for the Priory.
-During the past few months we have been given food donations of various vegetables and fruit, olive oil, soy milk, eggs, tofu, vegetarian burgers, cheese, lentils, beans, hummus, soups, salads, salad dressing, oats, rice, coffee, muffins, bagels, bread, herbal and black teas, granola, salsa, vegetarian meats, fruit juice, crackers, pasta, nuts, chips, dried fruit, jam, chocolates, cookies, candy, pies, and cakes.
+During the past few months we have been given food donations of various vegetables and fruit, soy milk, eggs, tofu, breakfast cereal, pasta, crackers, olive oil, rice, vegetarian burgers, vegetarian meats, peanut butter, cheese, beans, soups, salads, oats, bread, coffee, herbal and black teas, vegetable stock, fruit juice, nuts, chips, raisins, fruit preserves, chocolates, cookies, candy, pies, and cakes.
 You are always welcome to check with the Priory on what foods are currently needed.

 Helping the Priory and Work Days